Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 :trait-size: **Size:** Medium (about 4-7 feet tall) or Small (about 2-4 feet tall)
 :rsc-speed: **Speed:** Standard (30 feet)

-As a Londoner, you have these following traits.
+You are unfortunate enough to have roots in Albion.
+You have these following traits.

 Moreover, you are considered a **Human** for the purpose of features or effects that requires you to be Human.

-### Additional Language
+### Class Restriction

-You learn an additional language; *English*
+You are restricted from choosing the **Bard**, **Cleric**, **Druid**, **Sorcerer**, and **Wizard** classes.

+??? info "Why Restriction?"

+    Humans from the Albion are outsiders in Antares.
+As a result, the Weave of magic does not interact with them in the same way it does with the native races, rendering them unable to perform direct spellcraft.
+However, a small number of Londoners have found ways to wield magic, often through the use of technological innovations, casting units, or ancient artifacts that contain magical properties.

+### Ability Score Change

+Your Strength score is reduced by 2 and your Intelligence score is increased by 2.

-### British Ingenuity
+### Bri'ish

-You have proficiency with :weapon-pistol: Short-Arms.
-If you are proficient in :prof-wp-martial: Martial weapons, it grants you proficiency with all Firearms.
+You know the *English* language and you gain the [Dominion's Armaments] Origin feat.

-### Inferior Athleticism
+### Desperate Inspiration

-You have :d20-disadv: **Disadvantage** on Strength-based D20 Test against creatures other than your own species.
+You gain additional ways to gain Heroic Inspiration:

+***Critical.*** When a creature scores a Critical Hit against you, you gain Heroic Inspiration and regain Hit Points equal to your character level.

+***Death.*** When an ally that you can see or hear drops to 0 hit points, you gain Heroic Inspiration and regain Hit Points equal to your character level.

 ### Mental Resilience

-You have Resistance to :dmg-psychic: Psychic damage.
-You also have :d20-adv: **Advantage** on saving throws you make to avoid or end the Frightened condition.
+You have :dmg-res: Resistance to :dmg-psychic: Psychic damage.
+You also have :d20-adv: Advantage on saving throws you make to avoid or end the ^^Charmed^^ and ^^Frightened^^ condition.

-### Skillful

-You gain proficiency in one skill of your choice.

-### Versatile

-You gain an Origin feat of your choice.
-Skilled is recommended.
+[Dominion's Armaments]: ../../../option/feat/feat-origin/hb.md#dominions-armaments